Regardless. Here I am midway through characters like Luca Spaghetti and phrases about genius Italian culture like,

 Ms. Gilbert remarks that,

 Ours is an entertainment-seeking nation, but not necessarily a pleasure-seeking one.
-Americans spend billions to keep themselves amused with everything from porn to theme parks to wars, but that's not exactly the same thing as quiet enjoyment.As the two words arts and entertainment are so entwined in American culture, it doesn't seem that far off that art, fine art even, is a form of entertainment.
-Not that the pleasure you get from a wonderful piece of art could really be considered entertainment, but at the same time you need to want to spend most evenings hanging out with it.
-Enjoyment.
-Entertainment... it's close.
+Americans spend billions to keep themselves amused with everything from porn to theme parks to wars, but that's not exactly the same thing as quiet enjoyment.As the two words arts and entertainment are so entwined in American culture, it doesn't seem that far off that visual art is a form of entertainment.
+Not that the pleasure you get from a wonderful piece of art could really be considered entertainment, but at the same time you need to want to spend most evenings enjoying its company.

-So then the question is, do people want to be happy and hang happier paintings on their walls??
+So then the question is, do people want to hang happier paintings on their walls??

 Death and murder make up a huge part of our entertainment as well.